 Right now, I primarily work with Professor Abigail Vieregg on several experiments seeking to observe, for the first time, some of the most energetic particles in the universe.
-(ANITA, ARA, GNO) search for radio emissions produced by extremely-high-energy (~EeV) neutrinos interacting in glacial ice.
+(ANITA, ARA and the upcoming RNO-G search for radio emissions produced by extremely-high-energy (~EeV) neutrinos interacting in glacial ice.
 These neutrinos are thought to be produced through interactions of ultra-high energy-cosmic rays (which we do know exist) with the cosmic microwave background (which we also know exists) through the GZK process.
 A successful observation would help shed light on the origin of ultra-high-energy cosmic rays and provide the highest-energy measurements of neutrino-nucleon cross-sections.
 I also work on the new BEACON mountain-top radio tau observatory.

 Me fiddling around with one of the DMTPC prototypes